svewap/nnrestapi/Documentation/index.rst

 RESTful API for Typo3 (nnrestapi by 99°)
 =============================================================

-Everything you need to create a RESTful API in TYPO3.
+Everything you need to create a "Representational State Transfer Application Programming Interface" in TYPO3.

 .. container:: row m-0 p-0